PatrickLouys/no-framework-tutorial/1-front-controller.md

 ### Front Controller

+A [front controller](http://en.wikipedia.org/wiki/Front_Controller_pattern) is a single point of entry for your application.

 To start, create an empty directory for your project.
 You also need an entry point where all requests will go to.
 This means you will have to create an `index.php` file.

 A common way to do this is to just put the `index.php` in the root folder of the projects.
 This is also how some frameworks do it.
 Let me explain why you should not do this.